hossam-mahmoudatta/NTI_ATMEGA_PORTAL/NTI_ATMEGA_INTERFACING/TASK3/Readme.md

-# Task 1: Blinking LEDs
+# Task 3: Display on 7-Segment and LEDs Simultaneously

 ### Required:
-1. Create GPIO Drivers
+1. Create 7 Segment Display Drivers
+2. Create LED Drivers
-2. Distribute files in a readable filing system
+3. Distribute files in a readable filing system
-3. Create a simple project to test the drivers created.
+4. Do the task and achieve the requirement